Schmidt-Aaron/notes/100days.md

  Thinking of rewriting work website with understrap theme to follow updated best practices + squeeze out more perf / faster load time.
 It could also be a good time to revamp my WP workflow... although the bang for my buck there might be pretty low. a more modular approach would be ideal though.

+ worked on react GoL - got grid set up, and generation logic done.
+Next step is to get the running logic working.
+I might have an error on my generation logic - should check it out.

+ FEM js for WP a couple vids: need to finish challenge 5 + 6

+### D15 1/30/18